Nearly half of all “sick leave” in the UK is actually “stress leave”*

 - Are you unsure of how to move forward?
 Yes / No

 If you answered yes to the questions above, you are open to improving things but perhaps you don’t know where to start.
-Why not click here Schedule Appointment for a complimentary Career Next Steps Call with me?
+Why not click here to schedule an appointment for a complimentary Career Next Steps Call with me?

 * Health and Safety Executive (HSE) October 2015.
 Other scientific-sounding information in this article is used with the kind permission of Tom Flatau from Teamworking International.